sebasjm/antlr/README.txt

 3.0ea8 - ???

+* refactored char streams so ANTLRFileStream is now a subclass of ANTLRStringStream.

+* char streams for lexer now allowed nested backtracking in lexer.

 * added TokenLabelType for lexer/parser for all token labels

 * line numbers for error messages were not updated properly in antlr.g